Skip to content

 Short answers, pulled from the story.

-When did the Peninsular War start and end?
+What long-term consequences did the Peninsular War have for Spain and Portugal?